The Search is On

 Tony, Tripp, Adriana, and even my dad looked seriously at another hillside property.
 It had many merits, but was also a hefty price for the value.

-Francisco stayed in the conversation and in December of 2019 alerted us to some plots for sale in Chepica.
-On a hill with a view.
+Next was a hill with a view.
 Not too expensive.
 Raw land with loads of potential.
 Sounded promising.
 We visited in January of 2020 and made an offer.
 They accepted.
 We started talking to nurseries about grapevines to plant in the summer.
 We spoke with companies who specialized in water reclamation projects.
 We forged ahead with all our plans to develop El Zapal (the hill even had a name) and planned to come back in March to finalize things.
 Then the world changed.
 The day before our flight to Chile, Covid shut everything down.
 Chile closed its borders.
 The sellers originally said no worries, we will extend the contract, no problem.
 They were understanding and accommodating—until February of 2021.
 While we could not visit, the sellers demanded we close on the sale.
 Not knowing when we could return, and not having done all our due diligence, we had no choice but to forfeit our deposit.

 Previous